Patricks BBQ Pork Recipes

 Is pork is healthy?

-Yes!
-Pork is a versatile and nutrient-dense meat providing some essential nutrients.
-Here is an overview of the nutritional composition of pork per 100 grams (3.5 ounces) of cooked, smoked meat:
+Here is an overview of the nutritional composition of pork per 100 grams (3.5 oz) of cooked, smoked meat:

 • Calories: Approximately 250-300 calories, depending on the cut and cooking method.